 That means that even if we stopped eating beef, emissions from other farmed animals would still contribute enormously to global warming.

-Animal farming is also directly responsible for the loss of rainforest.
-The industry uses 83% of agricultural land across the world but provides just 18% of our calories.
-We need an incredible amount of land to rear animals to meet the current demand for meat, dairy, and eggs, which in turn means that ancient rainforests are razed to the ground to make way for animal agriculture.
+Animal farming is also directly responsible for the loss of rainforests.
+The industry uses 83% of agricultural land across the world, but provides just 18% of our calories.
+We need an incredible amount of land to rear animals to meet the current demand for meat, dairy and eggs, which in turn means that ancient rainforests are razed to the ground to make way for animal agriculture.

 Plus, animals don’t just graze on the land to meet their energy requirements – a third (33%) of the world’s croplands are used to grow feed for animals, and vast areas of rainforest have been destroyed to grow soya to feed to cattle.
 If we used 40% of our cropland to feed humans, there would be enough to feed 9 billion people in 2050.
 But if the global demand for meat increases, we will struggle to feed a growing population.

 When rainforests are felled the soil becomes fragile and become washed away during periods of rain, leaving landscapes utterly barren.
 So by destroying rainforests to make way for animals and crops to feed them, not only are more direct emissions caused from the animals themselves, but we’re also taking away the very thing that can help to minimise harmful greenhouse gases – trees remove around 25% of carbon dioxide emissions from the atmosphere.

 The evidence is stark that the global demand for meat and other animal products is destroying our planet.
 In fact, recent research from Oxford University states that without meat and dairy production, we could reduce global farmland use by over 75%, and still feed the world.
 The research was so astounding that one of the scientists behind it, Dr. Joseph Poore, said: